Geography of Gilgit-Baltistan: Baltistan Division

-Map of Gilgit–Baltistan, Pakistan with Ghanche district highlighted in maroon.

-The highest peak in Ghanche District is Saltoro Kangri (7,742 m), which is the 31st-highest peak in the world and is, in fact, under Indian control since 1984.
+Some of the longest non-polar glaciers in the world, namely the Baltoro Glacier, the Biafo Glacier, the Batura Glacier, and a major part of the Hispar Glacier, are also located in Baltistan.
+The highest peak in Ghanche District is Saltoro Kangri (7,742 m), which is the 31st-highest peak in the world.

-Some of the towns in the district are Khaplu, Keris, Doghani, Siksa, Balghar, Thaghas and Ghuwari.
+Some of the notable lakes in Baltistan are Snow Lake, Satpara Lake, Sheosar Lake, Kachura Lake, and Shangrila Lake.
+Notable towns in the district are Khaplu, Keris, Siksa, and Balghar.

-Some rivers in the district are the Shyok River, the Hushe River, and the Thalle River.
+Other prominent rivers in the division are Shyok River, the Hushe River in Hushe Valley and the Thalle River.